Attempting to find this curry makes sense, especially as Wembley is home to many different cultures, particularly from the Indian subcontinent.

 - How spicy is Laal Maas? – Taste is subjective.
 People who eat it regularly find it acceptable, but those new to it may find it hotter than other curries they have had before.

-- What meat is used in Laal Maas? – Laal Mass is made from Lamb (usually mutton), but without doubt, there will be variations the world over.
+- What meat gets used in Laal Maas? – Laal Maas gets made from Lamb (usually mutton), but there will be variations worldwide, without a doubt.

 - What is Laal Maas made of?
-Laal Maas has many ingredients (see below) but is considered best when it is made from Lamb and a copious number of red chillis, but there are almost twenty ingredients that give this dish its quality.
+Laal Maas has many ingredients (see below), but experts agree it’s best when made from Lamb and a copious number of red chillis, but almost twenty food ingredients give this dish its quality.

 - Where Can I Eat Laal Maas in Wembley?
-There are three places that we’ve found quite quickly in Wembley, and no doubt there are other places too dotted around – 1) Kanishkaa Wembley, 2) The Arena Lounge Bar Restaurant & Hotel and 3) Station 31.
+We’ve found three places quite quickly in Wembley (and no doubt there are other places too dotted around) – see below.

-Here’s a quick illustration that I begin with.
+Here’s a quick illustration with which I’ll begin.

 “Many years ago, a colleague and I visited a local Indian restaurant that someone recommended.
-He loved curry, so that evening as we ate, I sat and watched him slowly transform into this gibbering blob, sweating profusely and alternating between swigging his beer, wiping his face, breathing loudly and wiping his runny nose.
+He loved curry, so as we ate, I watched him slowly transform into this gibbering blob, sweating profusely and alternating between swigging his beer, wiping his face, and breathing loudly while wiping his runny nose.

 All this as he ate his curry.
 Despite the obvious discomfort, it was clear that he enjoyed it and was well used to it.
 I watched the spectacle as I ate something much milder.

 I was merely an observer.
 We didn’t speak of it at all at that time.”

 I learned one important thing that night: what is hot for one person is often mild for another.

 Here’s a case in point from the earlier illustration above.